RouninMedia/link-rel-social-profile/README.md

 It's much less common today in 2020, but in the early to mid 2010s `<link rel="me">` enjoyed a brief burst of popularity, propelled by **Google Authorship** markup.

-This proposal communicates the same sort of data but enables tagging of multiple individuals and / or organisations and allows for the inclusion of both role and name.
+This proposed `<link>` communicates the same sort of data but enables tagging of multiple individuals and / or organisations and allows for the inclusion of both role and name.

 Instead of:
 ```